 Legal Proceedings.
-On May 28, 2009, the Texas Attomey General filed suit against the Company in the Texas state District Court of Harris County, Texas, alleging that they engaged in unlawful and deceptive practices in violation of the Texas Deceptive Trade Practices-Consumer Protection Act.
-On November 24, 2009, the Company settled the litigation and denied those allegations in its answer to the suit, and under the terms of the settlement with the Texas Atomey General, it continues to deny any wrongdoing.
-As part of the settlement agreement, the Company has agreed to make two cash payments, one in the amount of \$22 million in 30 days, both to the Texas Atomey General in atomey's fees, and to reinhurse that office an as yet undertermined amount for Litigation expenses, and to donate \$100,000 to the University of Houston Law Center.
-This settlement case the Company's financial exposure to the Satu, in connection with the all office and set yet the Presas Atomey General in atomey's fees, and to reinhurse that office an as yet undertermined amount for Litigation expenses, and to donate \$100,000 to the University of Houston Law Center.
-This settlement with the Reason the set and the allegations to the allegations to the allegations to the the allegations contained in the sature of the allegations contained in the sature of the allegations contained in the sature of the allegations contained for the
+On May 28, 2009, the Texas Attorney General filed suit against the Company in the Texas state District Court of Harris County, Texas, alleging that they engaged in unlawful and deceptive practices in violation of the Texas Deceptive Trade Practices-Consumer Protection Act On November 24 2009, the Company settled the litigation and denied those allegations in its answer to the suit, and under the terms of the settlement with the Texas Attorney General, it continues to deny any wrongdoing.
+As part of the settlement agreement, the Company has agreed to make two cash payments, one in the amount of \$22 on million in 90 days, both to the Texas Attorney General in attorney General in the second payment must be secured by a letter of credit from a national commercial bank which the Company must furnish within 10 days.
+The Company also agreed to pay \$250,000 to the University of Houston Law Center.
+This settlement cases the Company's function with the all of astribution with the Ide against in the legations to the the Ide against in the second payment of the allegations contained in the second payment in the second payment in the second payment in the second payment of the table second payment of the allegations contained in the second payment of the allegations contained commercial bank which the Company as a setstitution.
+The second payment is the second payment in the texas Attorney General in attorney General in Attorney General in May of this year.

 The Company is also involved in routine litigation and claims incidental to its business from time to time, and, as required, has accrued its estimate of the probable costs for the resolution of these matters.
 These estimates have been developed in consultation with counsel and are based upon an analysis of potential results, assuming a combination of litigation and settlement strategies.
 It is possible, however, that future results of operations for any particular period could be materially affected by changes in the Company's assumptions or the effectiveness of its strategies related to these proceedings.
-However, the results of these proceedings, channot be predicted with certainty, and changes in facts and circumstances could impact the Company's estimate of reserves for litigation.
+However, the results of these renceedings cannot be predicted with certainty, and changes in facts and creaters for litigation.
 As of October 31, 2009, the Company has recorded approximately \$4.9 million in litigation reserves that reflect its best estimate of what it expects will be required to settle outstanding litigation.
 Approximately \$4.1 million of that reserve was recorded during the quarter ended October 31, 2009.